 The companies are responding to the entry into the retail / fresh food sector by Amazon, the global technology, and supply chain giant.
 Amazon’s global revenues are approximately €150bn and they employ some 566,000 people across the world.
 They have some €120bn or so in assets on their balance sheet (vs. approximately €90bn for Tesco/Carrefour).

-The long-term trend, in the absence of anti-trust measures of one form or another against Amazon or indeed large supermarket multiples, is for Amazon to continue to expand its span of operations and market presence.
+In the absence of anti-trust measures, Amazon will continue to expand its span of operations and market presence.
 This presents major challenges to existing retailers not least in their spending power.

 Combining sourcing expenditure

-The link-up between Tesco and Carrefour is for the express purpose of deriving greater value from their suppliers so they can meet the challenge of competing with Amazon head-on.
-Amazon has immense purchasing power and can negotiate large deals demanding significant economies of scale from companies listing their products with them.
+The Tesco/Carrefour deal will seekgreater value from their suppliers so they can fend off Amazon.
+Amazon has immense purchasing power.
+It can negotiate large deals demanding significant economies of scale from companies listing their products with them.

 Tesco and Carrefour have confirmed their intention to consolidate their sourcing expenditure and in particular use their power to develop own brand products and negotiate even better discounts with mega-producers like Kraft, Proctor & Gamble and Unilever.